remi/her/README.md

 ### Inheritance

 If all your models share the same settings, you might want to make them children of a class and only include `Her::Model` in that class.
+However, there are a few settings that don’t get passed to the children classes:

+* `root_element`
+* `collection_path` and `resource_path`

+Those settings are based on the class name, so you don’t have to redefine them each time you create a new children class (but you still can).
+Every other setting is inherited from the parent (associations, scopes, JSON settings, etc.).

 ```ruby
 module MyAPI